don/ITP-DeviceToDatabase/07_AWS/aws.md

 #### Testing

-Use the "Select a test event" combo box and select "Configure test events".
+Use the *Select a test event* combo box and select *Configure test events*.
 Create an event named `TestSensorData`.
 The event object should have device, temperature, and humidity.
 Click create.

 ![](img/lambda-test-event.png)